RDFLib/pyLODE/README.rst

 Command line
 ^^^^^^^^^^^^^
-These are the command line arguments to run pyLODE as a BASH or Python script:
+These are the command line arguments to run pyLODE as a BASH or Python script on Linux, Mac etc. or via the Windows executable:

 -  ``-i`` or ``--inputfile``, *required if* ``-u`` *not used*
     -  The RDF ontology file you wish to generate HTML for Must be in either Turtle, RDF/XML, JSON-LD or N-Triples formats indicated by the file type extensions .rdf, .owl, .ttl, .n3, .nt, .json respectively